-Even though we might have desire to live and travel in space we must know that our body was not designed to handle the harsh conditions of the cosmic void.
-Even though research like NASA’s Twin study might illuminate some of the potential impacts of extended space flight on our bodies, there are still many mysteries yet to be discovered specially when it comes to what happens to our DNA.
+Even though we might have the desire to live and travel in space, we must know that our body was not designed to handle the harsh conditions of the cosmic void.
+Even though research like NASA’s Twin study might illuminate some of the potential impacts of extended space flight on our bodies, there are still many mysteries yet to be discovered, especially when it comes to what happens to our DNA.

-NASA has launched Orbital ATK’s Cygnus OA-7 a resupply mission, that will be carrying materials for an experiment called Genes in Space II.
-According to NASA, this experiment will be examining the telomeres, that are the protective caps at the end of a person’s chromosomes, tightly-wound bundles of DNA of which humans have 23 pairs.
+NASA has launched Orbital ATK’s Cygnus OA-7, a resupply mission, that will be carrying materials for an experiment called Genes in Space II.
+According to NASA, this experiment will be examining the telomeres, which are the protective caps at the end of a person’s chromosomes, tightly-wound bundles of DNA of which humans have 23 pairs.

 The telomeres shorten as the person grows old.
 An assumption was made that the stress of spaceflight would accelerate this shortening in astronauts’ DNA.
 But the first results from the Twin Study, in which astronaut Scott Kelly spent a year in space while NASA studied changes to his body by comparing him with his identical twin Mark, suggested the opposite.